<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 • Uses and rates

-Maritime is a highly soluble solution of biologically extracted kelp that can be used by growers to augment a balanced crop nutrition system.
-Maritime stimulates soil microbiota, improves plant growth, and reduces crop stress for better crop quality and yield.
+MARITIME is a highly soluble solution of biologically converted kelp that can be used by growers to augment a balanced crop nutrition system.
+MARITIME stimulates soil microbiota, improves plant growth, and reduces crop stress for better crop quality and yield.

 Access the Maritime Booklet